 How to Get Vaccinated

-Covid-19 vaccines are available in NYC to all US residents who are 6 months and older (boosters are available and recommended for those age 5 and older), including domestic visitors to the five boroughs.
+Covid-19 vaccines are available in NYC to all US residents who are 6 months and older (boosters are available and recommended), including domestic visitors to the five boroughs.

 There are many ways to get vaccinated: